 Do the health benefits for humans also apply to our cats?
 Absolutely!

-Chicken is a healthy food for your cat that will give him a number of health benefits but is there a downside to chicken for your cat?
+Chicken is a healthy food for your cat that will give your kitty a number of health benefits but is there a downside to chicken for your cat?

 The Downside for Cats